DOT road construction northwest region update

 Description: Replacing the pedestrian underpass east of 7th Street in the village of Clear Lake; milling off 2 inches of asphalt pavement and placing 3.25 inches of new asphalt; adding shoulder gravel to accommodate the highway profile increase; realigning the approach of County A/F at US 63 to achieve better sight distance at the intersection; realigning the approach of 60th Avenue at US 63; expanding the intersection tapers to meet current design standards; replacing guardrail; and cleaning, lining or repairing culverts and installing new end walls on some structures.

-Traffic impacts: US 63 is expected to be reduced to a single lane of traffic at the pedestrian underpass east of 7th Street in Clear Creek later today, with traffic controlled by temporary signals.
+Traffic impacts: US 63 is reduced to a single lane of traffic at the pedestrian underpass east of 7th Street in Clear Creek.

+- Traffic is controlled by temporary signals, and 7th Street South is closed.

+- The 60th Avenue east and west intersections at US 63 are closed today through the end of next week.

 St. Croix County